Geologist and Science Writer presenting the science of deep time.

 His other interest is Ancient Persia, and his first book for children: Jamshid and the Lost Mountain of Light, earned Howard a "Golden Lioness Award" as Best Children's Book.

-He currently lives in New Jersey, USA.
+He currently lives in Massachusetts, USA.

 Professional Memberships and Qualifications